 - Having too many people in the workplace at one time,

 - Inadequate or infrequent cleaning, and

 Many of these concerns can be easily addressed with clear policies and consistent communication.
 In addition, cleanliness concerns can be alleviated by implementing data-driven cleaning strategies to reassure employees that spaces are regularly and thoroughly cleaned.
 Furthermore, cleaning automation technologies make it possible to clean more deeply and consistently by taking on time-consuming rote cleaning tasks.

-For example, Whiz, the autonomous vacuum sweeper from SoftBank Robotics, developed and distributed in partnership with Brain OS and ICE Robotics, can save up to 30 percent of your cleaning staff’s time, allowing them to spend more time disinfecting and sanitizing shared surfaces throughout the workplace.
+For example, Whiz, the commercial robot vacuum from SoftBank Robotics, developed in partnership with Brain OS and ICE Robotics, can save up to 30 percent of your cleaning staff’s time, allowing them to spend more time disinfecting and sanitizing shared surfaces throughout the workplace.

 Leading with Empathy